dieki-n/Octoprint-Filament-Scale/README.md

 See here for instructions on wiring up the load cell: https://tutorials-raspberrypi.com/digital-raspberry-pi-scale-weight-sensor-hx711/

-This plugin assumed you connected the data pin to GPIO20, and the clock pin to GPIO21.
+This plugin assumes you connected the data pin to GPIO20, and the clock pin to GPIO21.

 You will also need the bracket to connect the load cell to your printer: https://www.thingiverse.com/thing:3037926